 We plan to report further on our findings in the coming months.

-In the meantime you can learn more about reputational, behavioural and organisational risks in "Rethinking Reputational Risk: How to Manage the Risks that can Ruin Your Business, Your Reputation and You" written by the late Professor Derek Atkins and me.
+In the meantime you can learn more about reputational, behavioural and organisational risks, and how they destroy seemingly sound organisations, in "Rethinking Reputational Risk: How to Manage the Risks that can Ruin Your Business, Your Reputation and You" written by the late Professor Derek Atkins and me.
 Publishers Kogan Page offer a 20% discount using code BBLRRR20 to our readers.